-The structural model linking leadership styles (transformational, transactional and laissez-faire) and organisational effectiveness shows that three hypotheses to the effect that the transformational leadership style has a significant influence on the organisational effectiveness of public universities, the transactional leadership style has a significant influence on the organisational effectiveness of public universities, and the laissez-faire leadership style has a significant influence on the organisational effectiveness of public universities were tested.
+The structural model linking leadership styles (transformational, transactional and laissez-faire) and organisational effectiveness shows that three hypotheses to the effect that the transformational leadership style has a significant influence on the organisational effectiveness of public universities, the transactional leadership style has a significant influence on the organisational effectiveness of public universities, and the laissez-faire leadership style has a significant influence on the organisational effectiveness of public universities, and the laissez-faire leadership style has a significant influence on the organisational effectiveness of public universities, and the laissez-faire leadership style has a significant influence on the organisational effectiveness of public universities were tested.
 Factor loadings (see Appendix A) indicate that transformational leadership was measured in terms of idealised influence-attributed (IA), idealised influence-behaviour (IB), individual consideration (IC), inspirational motivation (IM) and intellectual stimulation (IS).
 Transformational leadership was measured in terms of contingent reward (CR) and active management by exception (AM).
 Laissez-faire was measured as a univariate concept in terms of passive-avoidant leadership (PA).